Regardless of your fight to gain custody of your children, child support will be an issue in your case. You will either be paying it or receiving it.

 There may be a host of causes for financial hardship, but many of them will not entitle you to reduce your child support obligations.
 Simply losing a portion of your income may not be enough to reduce your child support obligation.

-In some states, you most lose a notable portion before the courts will entertain modifying the amount.
+In some states, you must lose a notable portion before the courts will entertain modifying the amount.
 The first thing you need to do is find out what the requirements are in your state for modifying a child support order.

 Child Support and College Expenses